-Your inspiration: My Dad, for working hard every day and never complaining.
+Your inspiration: My Dad, for working hard every day as a dairy farmer and never complaining.

 Favorite subject in school: History

 Family: Boyd and his wife Sheri have two sons, Sam and Matt, both out writing stories of their own.

 Boyd Huppert's Land of 10,000 Stories on Facebook: https://www.facebook.com/Boyd-Hupperts-Land-of-10000-Stories-782826658468676/